New class of exact solutions to Einstein-Maxwell-dilaton theory on four-dimensional Bianchi type IX geometry: Conclusions

 \section{Conclusions}

 We found a class of exact solutions to the five-dimensional Einstein-Maxwell-dilaton theory based on the Bianchi type IX geometry, where the dilaton field is coupled to both the electromagnetic field and the cosmological constant, with two different coupling constants.
 We considered ansatzes for the five-dimensional metric, electromagnetic field and the dilaton field.
 We solved all the field equations and determined the metric functions.
 Through the field equations, we found a relation between the coupling constants.
 Moreover, we obtained an extra constraint on the coupling constant, which indicates that it only takes some specific values.
 By calculating the cosmological constant, we noted that it can be positive, zero or negative.
 We studied the c-function for the five-dimensional metric.
 By calculating the Kretschmann invariant, we discussed the singularities of the spacetime.
-Moreover, we showed that the solutions cannot be uplifted to a higher dimensional Einstein gravity or a higher dimensional Einstein-Maxwell theory in the presence of a cosmological constant.
-We also found another class of the exact solutions to the Einstein-Maxwell-dilaton theory where the coupling constants are equal.
-We then considered the limit where both the coupling constants are zero and found a new class of exact solutions to the theory.
-Based on the different classes of the exact solutions, we found a more general class of solutions to the Einstein-Maxwell-dilaton theory on the transverse Eguchi-Hanson type II geometry.
-We leave studying the rotating versions of the exact solutions and their applications in holography for a future article.